elastic/ecs-dotnet/src/Elastic.CommonSchema/README.md

 ## Introduction

-The Elastic Common Schema (ECS) defines a common set of fields for ingesting data into Elasticsearch.
-A common schema helps you correlate data from sources like logs and metrics or IT operations analytics and security analytics.
-Further information on ECS can be found in the official [github repository](https://github.com/elastic/ecs) or [Elastic documentation](https://www.elastic.co/guide/en/ecs/current/index.html).

-The `Elastic.CommonSchema` project contains a full C# representation of the ECS YAML schema.
+The `Elastic.CommonSchema` project contains a full C# representation of the [Elastic Common Schema](https://github.com/elastic/ecs) (ECS) YAML schema - see [documentation](https://www.elastic.co/guide/en/ecs/current/index.html).

 The intention is that this library forms a reliable and correct basis for integrations into Elasticsearch, that use both Microsoft .NET and the ECS schema.